seb-sec/seb-sec.github.io/_posts/2020-05-06-pwn-playground.md

 * Fork server
   * Performs a `fork()` and sends child to the main program loop while the parnts waits.
 If the child crashes the parent will re-fork and wait again.
   * Mainly designed for practicing [BROP](http://www.scs.stanford.edu/~sorbo/brop/bittau-brop.pdf) locally, but there could be other fun usage scenarios

-his will take precendence over the default libc.so.6 (see `patchelf --print-needed ./pwn-playground`), but you could replace the default entirely it if you wish with `patchelf --replace-needed libc.so.6 /path/to/libc ./pwn-playground`